Frugal Date Ideas to Keep the Romance Alive Without Breaking the Budget

 Effort isn’t about spending money.
 Anything that shows a little bit of forethought and planning shows your date you’ve got them on your mind.
 And that is very romantic.

-It’s all about location, location location.
-Whether it’s on the beach, or beside a creek in the country, or in the botanical gardens in the city, a picnic is about as romantic as you can get.
+A romantic picnic is all about location, location, location.
+Whether it’s on the beach, beside a creek in the country, or in the botanical gardens in the city, a picnic is about as romantic as you can get.

-You don’t need to spend a lot of money on food: a good cheese and a baguette; fish and chips; a bottle of wine and a homemade risotto – even a BBQ chook will work if you’re watching the sunset or stargazing.
+You don’t need to spend a lot of money on food: a good cheese and a baguette, fish and chips, a bottle of wine, a homemade risotto – even a BBQ chook will work if you’re watching the sunset or stargazing.

-When doing dinner at home, it’s all about creating a romantic atmosphere so that it’s distinguished from every other dinner at home.
+When having dinner at home, it’s all about creating a romantic atmosphere that sets it apart from every other dinner at home.

 Cooking together can be an intimate part of the date, so don’t stress about making a perfect meal before they arrive or come home.

-Turn off the TV, set the table up nice, light a few candles and eat something a little special that you wouldn’t normally eat.
+Turn off the TV, set the table up nicely, light a few candles and eat something a little special that you wouldn’t normally eat.

-Maybe you both enjoy a fine dark chocolate.
-Or a cup of tea in bed, early in the morning.
-Or a craft beer.
+Maybe you both enjoy a fine dark chocolate, a cup of tea in bed early morning, or a craft beer.

 Or maybe your favourite treat has nothing to do with food.
 Maybe it’s browsing a bookstore or watching a movie.